communityds/moonshell/README.md

 export ADMIN_NODE_HOSTNAME=
 ```

-Or, create a function that returns the FQDN of the admin node, for example:
+Or, create a function which returns the FQDN of the admin node, for example:

 ```
 ssh_target_hostname () {